Frequently Asked Questions

 Are there restaurants in the immediate vicinity?

-No, but there are number of good restaurants four to six blocks West on State St. We have a variety of menus from local restaurants that you can look through.
+No, but there are number of good restaurants four to six blocks West on State St. Mason City offers a wide variety of restaurant options throughout the city.

 What other attractions are available in Mason City?